 We brainstormed and sketched out various versions of wireframe to craft user experience and I was responsible for designing two features during watching.

-Here is how we design the Mark Moments interaction and how we made the design decision based on being intuitive and considerable.
+Here is how I design the Mark Moments interaction and how I made the design decision based on being intuitive and considerable.

 Provide understandable and feasible signposts or cues

-We want to give instruction to users because two reasons.
-Firstly, it is not a very common interaction and secondly, we don't want users to miss this feature.
+I want to give instruction to users because firstly, it is not a very common interaction and secondly, I don't want users to miss this feature.

 Stay out of people’s way

 The feature should not interrupt watching experience.
-Our design should allow people to complete tasks quickly and freely.
+The design should allow people to complete tasks quickly and freely.

 The first design is to use shortcut as the trigger of marking moments, and use popup modal to instruct users when they start watching and switch to the fullscreen.

-But one drawback is that the shortcut is not universal enough.
+Problems and cons: the shortcut is that it is not universal enough.
 Moreover, the popup may be a little bit annoying and it may disappear when users need it.